-Once the barcode was read, the items transferred into one of two side-by-side high speed hoists, via independently driven right angle belt transfers.
+Once the barcode was read, the items transferred into one of two side-by-side high speed lifts, via independently driven right angle belt transfers.

-Each pick tower housed 2 hoists, giving 4 hoists in total.
-Each hoist incorporated 2 carrier platforms, one above the other, giving a combined capacity of 8 platforms which allowed picked orders to enter the hoist on one level whilst stock replenishment / empty totes could discharge simultaneously on a different level to drastically cut transit times.
+Each pick tower housed 2 lifts, giving 4 lifts in total.
+Each lift incorporated 2 carrier platforms, one above the other, giving a combined capacity of 8 platforms which allowed picked orders to enter the lift on one level whilst stock replenishment / empty totes could discharge simultaneously on a different level to drastically cut transit times.

-Each of the 4 mezzanine floors incorporated 2 conveyor systems; an upper tier motorised roller system feeds the order picked totes into the hoist, whilst stacks of empty totes or cartons of replenishment stock were discharged out of the lower tier of the hoist in the opposite direction onto the same floor concurrently.
+Each of the 4 mezzanine floors incorporated 2 conveyor systems; an upper tier motorised roller system feeds the order picked totes into the lift, whilst stacks of empty totes or cartons of replenishment stock were discharged out of the lower tier of the lift in the opposite direction onto the same floor concurrently.

-To keep the conveyor footprint on each floor to a minimum, 90 degree transfers were incorporated throughout to take product to/from the hoist platforms.
+To keep the conveyor footprint on each floor to a minimum, 90 degree transfers were incorporated throughout to take product to/from the lift platforms.

 CSL provided each of the 2 Lift Towers with their own individual control panel and Siemens PLC which housed a 10” colour touch screen including a full graphics package with integrated fault diagnostics.

 The overall project as delivered by Conveyor Systems Limited has been deemed a huge success as it was delivered in a timely fashion, on budget and has been performing over and above the contracted requirements